eblot/pyftdi/_sources/features.rst.txt

 use the FTDI SPI master with a pure-Python serial flash device driver for several common devices.

-Half-duplex (write or read) and full-duplex (synchronous write and read) communication modes are supported.
+Both Half-duplex (write or read) and full-duplex (synchronous write and read) communication modes are supported.

-GPIOs can be used while SPI mode is enabled.
+Note: FTDI*232* HW cannot be used as an SPI slave.

 |I2C| master
 ............